flutter/website/tutorials/layout/index.md

 This is a guide to building layouts in Flutter.
 We start by explaining Flutter's approach to layout, and show you how to place single widgets on the screen.
-We'll discuss how to to lay widgets out horizontally and vertically, and then cover some of the most common layout widgets.
+We'll discuss how to lay widgets out horizontally and vertically, and then cover some of the most common layout widgets.
 Finally, we'll walk through the process of creating a layout for this app: